Magnetic Resonance, Functional (fMRI) - Brain

 What is Functional MR Imaging (fMRI) - Brain?

-Functional magnetic resonance imaging (fMRI) is a relatively new procedure that uses MR imaging to measure the tiny metabolic changes that take place in an active part of the brain.
+Functional magnetic resonance imaging (fMRI) uses MR imaging to measure the tiny changes in blood flow that take place in an active part of the brain.

 What are some common uses of the procedure?